-- A "light" cart (no additional mass) - A "heavy" cart with four times the mass (put 3 masses on the cart) - Velcro on carts aligned so that they stick together Level track
+- A "light" cart (no additional mass, force sensor removed) - A "heavy" cart with four times the mass (remove force sensor, place 3 masses on the cart) - Velcro on carts aligned so that they stick together. - Level track

 2. Try it: Try some head-on collisions with the carts of different mass to simulate the event on a small scale.
 Remove the force sensors from both carts.
 Place the heavy cart on the left, and the light cart on the right of the track.
-Be sure that the carts stick together after the collision.
+Be sure that the carts stick together after each collision.
 Observe qualitatively what combinations of velocities cause the two carts to be at rest (both carts have stopped) after the collision.
-Discuss the results of each collision, noting the direction and magnitude of the velocity of the carts after collision.
-(Keep trying until both carts stop on impact.)
+Discuss the results of each collision, noting the direction and magnitude of the velocity (did they move quickly or slowly?) of the carts after collision.
+Repeat each collision until both carts stop on impact.